FedJohn/week-report/first_report.md

  this is about Learn a model from a given set of input-output pairs, in order to predict the output of new inputs.

- - Unsupervised ML
+ - Unsupervised ML.
-   this is all about V=Discover patterns and learn the structure of unlabelled data.
+   this is all about Discover patterns and learn the structure of unlabelled data.

  - ReiForcement ML
    learn what action to take on a give situation.